mittermario/GettingAndCleaningData/README.md

 *    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

-### Description of analysis files

-The codebook with all relevant information about the variables and summaries can be found in the markdown CodeBook.md in this repository.